The marathon of the Saint Louis Olympics (Saint Louis and Me addendum two)

 A post all its own.

 You may recall that the official marathon distance of 26 miles 385 yards (42.195 km) was set at the London Games in 1908.
-At 24.85 miles (40km), the marathon distance in St. Louis would be slightly shorter than this standard.
+At 24.85 miles (40km), the marathon distance in Saint Louis would be slightly shorter than this standard.
 However, the route of the course laid out along craggy, sometimes unpaved streets, with ascents up 300 foot high hills, and with no barriers of any kind not even ropes separating it from daily life left the runners to contend with road and rail traffic, with people walking their dogs, and so much chaos that one official described it as “the most difficult course a human being was ever asked to run over.”

-Our friend from the “Anthropology Days”, James E. Sullivan, not only designed the course but
+Our friend from the “Anthropology Days”, James E Sullivan,

-(Wikimedia Commons – Public domain)
+[Photo from Wikimedia Commons – Public Domain.]

-endeavored to challenge the runners even further by allowing only two water breaks – at the six and 12 mile marks respectively.
+not only designed the course but endeavored to challenge the runners even further by allowing only two water breaks – at the six and 12 mile marks respectively.
 This lack of water was deliberately arranged by Sullivan so he could study the effects of “purposeful dehydration” and he picked a fine day for that so-called study.
 You see, the air temperature was in the mid to high nineties and the heat index would have been well over 100 degrees.
-(One source I read put the heat index at 135 degrees but, even as brutal as I know St. Louis summers can be, I have to believe that is exaggerated.)
+(One source I read put the heat index at 135 degrees but, even as brutal as I know Saint Louis summers can be, I have to believe that is exaggerated.)

-Let’s get it started out here
+Let’s get it started out here.

-At a few minutes past 15:00, David R. Francis, former Missouri governor and president of the Olympic Organizing Committee, stood in front of a motley group of 32 runners
+At a few minutes past 15:00, David R Francis, former Missouri governor and president of the Olympic Organizing Committee, stood in front of a motley group of 32 runners in the newly built stadium that bore his name, pointed his starter’s pistol to the sky, and fired sending the men on their way.

-in the newly built stadium that bore his name, pointed his starter’s pistol to the sky, and fired sending the men on their way.
 They would circle the track five times before exiting the stadium.
-Of the 32 who started only 14 would “finish” the race and one, John Lordan, who had won the previous year’s Boston Marathon, walked off the track and began vomiting failing to even make it onto the road portion.
+Of the 32 who started only 14 would “finish” the race and one, John Lordan, who had won the previous year’s Boston Marathon, walked off the track and began vomiting – failing to even make it onto the road portion.

 Two of the runners who did finish aren’t clearly visible in the photo above.

-(Wikimedia Commons – Public domain)
+[Photo from Wikimedia Commons – Public Domain.]

 Len Taunyane and Jan Mashini both members of the Tswana tribe from South Africa became the first Black men from that continent to compete in the Olympics.
 Taunyane and Mashini finished ninth and twelfth respectively while Bertie Harris their white South African teammate failed to finish the race.